theindexer/JavaImp.vim/README.md

 ------------
 You can use a modern Vim package manager such as Vundle or NeoBundle.
 Simply add the following into your .vimrc.

-    Plugin 'rustushki/JavaImp.vim--Lee'
+    Plugin 'rustushki/JavaImp.vim'

 Then run :PluginInstall.

 You need to set two global variables in your .vimrc in order for this to work:

+1. Paths to Java Project Source files.

-    let g:JavaImpPaths = "..."
+        let g:JavaImpPaths =
-    let g:JavaImpDataDir = "..."
+	       \ $HOME . "/project/src/java," .
+           \ $HOME . "/project2/javasrc," .
+           \ $HOME . "/project3/javasrc"

-The g:JavaImpPaths is a comma separated list of paths that point to the roots of the 'com' or 'org' etc.
+   The g:JavaImpPaths is a comma separated list of paths that point to the roots of the 'com' or 'org' etc.  You can list your Java projects, external projects or even Java's source classes.
+It is recommended that you do this so that you can take full advantage of automatic import statement generation.

-For example: if you have your Java source files in /project/src/java/com/blah and /project2/javasrc/org/blah...., you'll put this in your .vimrc file:

-    let g:JavaImpPaths = "/project/src/java,/project2/javasrc"

-If there are too many paths, you can split them into separate lines:

-    let g:JavaImpPaths = "/project/src/java," .
-       \ "/project2/javasrc," .
-       \ "/project3/javasrc"

-Note: Don't forget the ',' to separate the paths.

    If ',' is not convenient for you, set g:JavaImpPathSep to the (single-character) separator you would like to use:

         let g:JavaImpPathSep = ':'

-   The g:JavaImpDataDir is a directory that you use to store JavaImp settings and cache files.
-Default is:
+2. Path to JavaImp's temporary storage.
+The default is:

 	    let g:JavaImpDataDir = $HOME . "/vim/JavaImp"

 Commands
 ========